maelyg/ONTViSc-hands-on-training/README.md

 ## Example of direct RNA sequencing

 The **SRR17660991** sample is from a Nicotiana tabaccum specimen infected with tomato spotted wilt orthotospovirus.
 This sample is part of a study that was published in 2022 in Frontiers in Microbiology ([*https://www.ncbi.nlm.nih.gov/pmc/articles/PMC913109](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9131090/).
 The raw data (inc fastq files) are available at https://www.ncbi.nlm.nih.gov/sra/?term=SRR17660991.
-Total RNA was DNAse treated and polyA tailing was applied for further library preparation using Oxford Nanopore Technologies kit DirectRNA (SQK-RNA002) for sequencing
+Total RNA was DNAse treated and polyA tailing were applied for further library preparation using Oxford Nanopore Technologies kit DirectRNA (SQK-RNA002) for sequencing.

 For this sample, you can use a de novo approach or a clustering approach.